Turbulence Auto-PIREP System (TAPS)

 In 2010, TAPS report data was integrated into Weather Service International's (WSI) suite of cutting-edge flight planning and flight following tools.
 These tools provide airline dispatchers, for the first time, with a real-time integrated picture of turbulence encounters, weather, and aircraft position, allowing them to communicate with aircraft to avoid encounters.

-TAPS is a Registered Trademark of AeroTech Research (U.S.A.), Inc.
+TAPS is a Registered Trademark of WSI

 How It Works